taigaio/taiga-front-next/docs/workflows/api.workflow.md

 ```

-For attachments we can use `buildFormData`, which will transform de object to `FormData`.
+For attachments we can use `buildFormData`, which will transform the object to `FormData`.

 ```ts
   public createAttachment(attachment: AttachmentCreationData) {